 Latest from the Blog

-A Cool Afternoon in the Barrio: The Sonidera Scene in Northeast Mexico
+A Wepa Afternoon in the Barrio: The Sonidera Scene in Northeast Mexico

 This week’s blog introduces our readers to another historically rich sonidera scene in northeastern Mexico.
-Following a previous post on Monterrey’s sonidera history, guest blogger Daniela Hernández Ruiz now takes us to Saltillo, home of Sonido Radio Pirata and the birthplace of cumbia wepa. by Daniela Hernández Ruiz “El Gallinero” is the name César and Napoleón […]
+Following a previous post on Monterrey’s sonidera history, guest blogger Daniela Hernández Ruiz now takes us to Saltillo, home of Sonido Radio Pirata and the birthplace of cumbia wepa.
+This blog is also available in Spanish at this link. by Daniela Hernández […]

 • Posted on 17 February 2025